KateChantha/react-redux-auth-testing/README.md

 This approach helps to make it easy to maintain
 - create a Root componet that will work as a HOCs see Root.js
 - import Root to src/index.js
-- impoet Root to any test file that need to acces a redux store
+- import Root to any test file that need to acces a redux store

-##### How to get data into redux store
+##### ROADBLOCK: How to get data into redux store
 Testing CommentList componet<br/>
 - How to simulate getting data into redux store, so then, redux store can share the update data to CommentList
 - and we don't want to have to invoke CommentBox in order to test CommentList